-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Feature comparison: Leica CL vs Canon 50D

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the CL has an electronic viewfinder (2360k dots), while the 50D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The adjacent table lists some of the other core features of the Leica CL and Canon 50D along with similar information for a selection of comparators.

 |Canon 7D« »||optical||Y||3.0||920||fixed||n||8000||8.0||Y||n||Canon 7D|